long2ice/swagin/README.md

   router.Tags("Test"),
 )

-// if there is no req body
-var query = router.NewX(
+// if there is no req body, you need use router.NewX var query = router.NewX(
   TestQueryNoReq,
   router.Summary("Test Query"),